lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

 PLS-DA analysis.
 By adding a detailed explanation to the discussion on the potential importance of potential confounders and mediators, the interpretation of the findings became much clearer."*

+    We thank the reviewer for the comments and have made the suggested changes as requested below.

 - *"Some minor comments regarding the wording of the conclusions and missing information on the DAGs remain but I only have the following comments:"*